Review: Think Tank Logistics Manager 30. The Best Roller Bag

 I use a pretty simple setup with two tripods and some lightweight light stands on the right side of the bag and then smaller compartments for other accessories in the rest of the bag.
 I make minor changes from time to time as needed.

-Notice the lid straps by the way.
+Notice the lid straps, by the way.

-The interior of the Logistics Manager 30 is highly customizable due to the many dividers you get together with the bag.
+The interior of the Logistics Manager 30 is highly customizable due to the many dividers you get with the bag.

 The dividers are reinforced and can stand the weight of some heavy gear.
-I don’t have an exact number, but they can easily hold cables for lighting, V-lock batteries and more.
+I don’t have an exact number, but they can easily hold cables for lighting, V-lock batteries, etc.

-The velcro on the dividers is of very good quality and sticks to the interior sides of the bag like super glue as it should.
+The velcro on the dividers is of very good quality and sticks to the interior sides of the bag like super glue, as it should.

 This is by no means a fault – quite the opposite – but I did use up my share of cuss words for the day when I put together my setup.